CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.459: 09/09/2017

-Bug fixes:
+Bug fixes

   - Web update error messages should be human readable
   - Persist the URL on the Install From Web dialog

 ### 3.455: 08/30/2017

-New features:
+New features

   - Web update should have a custom string that can be used in the app

 ### 3.454: 08/22/2017

-Bug fixes:
+Bug fixes

   - FTP should default to passive mode

 ### 3.453: 08/20/2017

-New features:
+New features

   - Add attribute action has more kinds of Ids that it can emit.

 ### 3.452: 08/13/2017

-Bug fixes:
+Bug fixes

   - Improvements to automatic update feature

 ### 3.451: 08/01/2017

-Bug fixes:
+Bug fixes

   - Kiosk mode sometimes causes track timer to fail on Android

 ### 3.450: 07/24/2017

-Bug fixes:
+Bug fixes

   - Windows Mobile client broken

 ### 3.449: 07/16/2017

-New features:
+New features

   - New Action: Remove Looped Attributes

 ### 3.448: 07/12/2017

-Bug fixes:
+Bug fixes

   - SD card insert crashes CyberTracker - should just close the current app

-New features:
+New features

   - GeoJSON upload uses Element IDs rather than text name
   - New control Element Web List provides list contents that can be